FlexiGIS/FlexiGIS/README.md

 energy generation from PV and wind in the defined urban area are modelled.

 ![FlexiGIS Simulated Energy_requirements](data/04_Visualisation/Energy_Requirments_in_Oldenburg.png)
+.center[Fig. 4.
+Simulated electricity consumption (green) and solar power generation (red) for the city of Oldenburg.]

 ## Module III: Optimisation of flexibility options